- President: Brenda Orwig

-We are a small club of seven and are looking to grow.
+We are a small club of eight and are looking to grow.
 The advantage of our small club is that every member gets to participate fully and have that intimate connection of friendship.
 We are the only club in the Kalamazoo/Portage area that meets in the evening.
 Each member brings a variety of experience and a wealth of information for both beginning and advanced gardeners.
 Please complete the contact form at the bottom of this page if you are interested in becoming a new member.
 A club member will contact you and tell you more about our club.

 We, the Gardenettes, will help each other in the raising of flowers and vegetables in our gardens, acquire skills in flower arranging, learn to make a craft from natural materials, try some landscaping, acquire an appreciation and knowledge of local trees, shrubs, flowers and birds, assist in the beautification of our country, support conservation and environmental protection goals, and participate in Council, District, and State projects.

 All meetings are at 7 pm (unless otherwise stated) on the second Thursday of the month at Cleora Mohneys’ home in Portage during the following months: March, April, May, June, September, October, November, and December.